 Kashmiri sentiments and interests supersede the perceived interests of Pakistan and India.
 The hopes, desires and aspirations of the people of Kashmir outrank Pakistan’s or India’s territorial ambitions.

-The Pakistani way will always be to support Kashmir’s aspiration for freedom, any deviation from this is un-Pakistani in its conduct, character and spirit.
+The Pakistani way is to always support Kashmir’s aspiration for freedom, any deviation from this is un-Pakistani in its conduct, character and spirit.
 The citizens of Pakistan completely submit to the basic principle that the ultimate arbiters of the Kashmir dispute are the people of Kashmir.

 The Kashmiri alienation